nbittich/swarm/frontend/public/pages/home/index.md

 ### Future Directions

-Extending the pipeline to add more processing steps, like converting the extracted triples into datasets that are suitable for [fine-tuning AI models](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)).
+- Extending the pipeline to add more processing steps, like converting the extracted triples into datasets that are suitable for [fine-tuning AI models](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)).
+- Write a parser for [Microdata](https://html.spec.whatwg.org/multipage/microdata.html)

 ### Request for Removal